Health Benefits of Mineral Water

 - Total Dissolved Solids (TDS): According to the FDA, it must be at least 250 mg/liter (or 250 parts per million)

 - Other mineral elements that may be present in the water are listed below.
 Some of these are beneficial to your health, whilst some are not.
-For commercial reasons, no sane manufacturers will bottle mineral water that has minerals that are harmful for human consumption!
+For commercial reasons, no sane manufacturers will bottle mineral water that has minerals that are harmful to human consumption!

 - Any pertinent nutritional claims